HiddenStage/easy-shared-preferences/README.md

 easy-shared-preferences
 ===========

 easy-shared-preferences is an Android library that makes using SharedPreferences as easy as standard getters and setters.
-No need to mess with .edit() and .apply() anymore.
+No need to mess with .edit(), .commit(), or .apply() anymore.

 ```java
 public class YourActivity extends Activity {